 There has been renewed interest in the ancient art of wayfinding over the last 30–40 years.
-Wayfinding or navigating without instruments is about ocean voyaging using the stars, the Sun, the Moon, the ocean swells and other natural signs for clues to direction and location.
+Wayfinding or navigating without instruments is about ocean voyaging using the stars (more on the star compass here), the Sun, the Moon, the ocean swells and other natural signs for clues to direction and location.

 The Polynesian Voyaging Society